bortels/multipass/README.md

 | add HOST DESTINATION | Adds an entry for HOST pointing to DESTINATION |
 | del HOST             | Deletest the entry for HOST                    |

-### A note on pronunciation: ###

-The cool kids pronounce it "mool-tee-pahss".
-If you never saw "The Fifth Element" - go see it.